CT 104

 CT 104 More...

 Does Route 104 perform the noble service of segregating the wealthy from the merely affluent, or old money from new?
-Hartford Courant columnist Denis Horgan fires this salvo (see "sources"):
+Hartford Courant columnist Denis Horgan fired this salvo in 1999 (see "sources"):

 Put aside the trifling truth that there is barely a person west of Route 104 who gives a hoot for the rest of Connecticut or who would tell us that our car was on fire in the parking lot or that our necktie was dangling into the soup.
 Set apart the passing reality that those down in Connecticut's tail consider the remainder of the state to be a congregation of riffraff and field hands.